Why Consider Glass Block Window Installation For Your Basement?

 - Air Tight Glass Block Windows keep spiders, snakes and mice out.

 - Guaranteed for Life – over 50,000 Glass Block Basement Windows installed.

 To vent or not to vent?
 There are many different styles of glass block windows, especially for basements.
 The most popular add on to a basement glass block window is a vent.
 These vents are a small part of the window that allow air flow that most homes need.
-Many people struggle deciding if they want a solid block window or one with a vent while we notice that in most cases these windows have a vent.
-The vent with allow air flow while also eliminating any moisture and preventing mildew buildup.
+Many people struggle deciding if they want a solid glass block window or a vented glass block window; however, we notice that in most cases these windows have a vent.
+The vent allows air flow while also eliminating any moisture and preventing mildew buildup.
 Now, many people believe that it is absolutely necessary to have a vent installed in your glass block window, but that is not the case.
 Both options of pros and cons and it ultimately is based on personal preference.
 If you are worried about security, the plastic based vent may compromise the full security of your window.
 Although, this option still offers higher security than a regular glass window.

-Although these windows are top notch, we still recommend getting them sealed every five years in order to prevent any water penetration and keep up with its maintenance.
-This may seem like a hassle but in fact these windows require much less maintenance than a regular window would because of how sturdy they are.
+Although glass block windows are top notch, we still recommend getting them sealed every five years in order to prevent any water penetration and keep up with its maintenance.
+This may seem like a hassle but in fact glass block windows require much less maintenance than a regular window would because of how sturdy they are.
 If you are going to be selling your house in the near future, consider installing glass block windows to improve the overall architectural design to appeal to those who are looking to buy your home!